Ukrainian-born Blavatnik tops UK rich list, Queen falls out of top 300

-LONDON Ukrainian-born billionaire Len Blavatnik has become Britain's wealthiest man, a "rich list" published annually by The Sunday Times newspaper showed on Sunday, but the Queen slipped down the rankings despite her net worth growing.
+LONDON, April 26 Ukrainian-born billionaire Len Blavatnik has become Britain's wealthiest man, a "rich list" published annually by The Sunday Times newspaper showed on Sunday, but Queen Elizabeth slipped down the rankings despite her net worth growing.

-Boosted largely by rising stock markets, the newspaper said the super-rich had doubled their collective wealth since the 2009 economic crisis and that the wealthiest 1,000 people based in Britain were now worth 547 billion pounds, up from 258 billion in 2009, an increase of 112 percent.

-The figures are likely to be seized upon by politicians less than two weeks before a close national election.
-The Labour Party accuses Prime Minister David Cameron of governing in favour of the wealthy at the expense of the poor.

 Cameron rejects that charge, but the widening gulf between those on the list and most Britons, whose living standards have only recently begun to return to where they were before the crisis, is awkward for his re-election campaign.